How to Attract and Hire Diverse Talent in Tech

 Fortunately, our event series Tech in Motion has partnered with experts from the tech community to help provide insights into diversity and inclusion.
 Annually, we get to see diverse companies spotlighted across North America for the Best Tech Workplace for Diversity Award as a part of the Timmy Awards by Tech in Motion, which highlights the best places for tech professionals to work, and hear from them about their diverse practices.
-Additionally, earlier this year Tech in Motion hosted a webinar by popular demand, where tech industry D&I leaders discussed How to Ensure a Diverse & Inclusive Work Culture.
+Additionally, Tech in Motion hosted a webinar by popular demand, where tech industry D&I leaders discussed How to Ensure a Diverse & Inclusive Work Culture.

 We've gathered tips from these speakers, Timmy participants, industry leaders and our Executive VP of HR, Amy Ackroyd, on how to get started.

 Keep reading to learn how to attract and hire diverse candidates into your talent pipeline.

 Evaluate Your Current Hiring Process

 Take a step back and evaluate whether your company is taking the necessary steps to be inclusive.
 Identify discrepancies in the hiring process and see where changes can be made to increase diversity and foster an inclusive culture, like providing training and education on topics like why diversity is important to your organization and unconscious bias.
 Assessing your processes will help make sure your company has the right ones in place to be successful in both attracting and hiring diverse talent.

 Attracting Diverse Talent